1-800-836-1160

 Call Recording Retention Periods

-Data Retention in Financial Services and Banking
+Data Retention in Financial Services

 Financial services organizations must keep call recordings for a retention period that is based on legal requirements, industry regulations, and internal policies.
 Data protection law requirements and the financial authorities your organization reports to must be considered as well.